 Secret scanning

-Secret scanning for your repository scans for any secrets that may already exist in your source code across history and push protection prevents any new secrets from being exposed in source code.
+Secret scanning for your repository scans for any secrets that might already exist in your source code across history and push protection prevents any new secrets from being exposed in source code.

 GitHub Advanced Security for Azure DevOps works with Azure Repos.
 If you want to use GitHub Advanced Security with GitHub repositories, see GitHub Advanced Security.